meepawn/TwitterTinker/README.md

  //for example @TaufiqByon, screen name is TaufiqByon without the "@".
 Also case sensitive.

+- For complete Tweeting, okay before that.
+As we know in REST API, the POST statuses/update which is also know as "Tweeting".
+We can definitely inject other values alongside the tweet (status) data, those values are:
+  - `status` - Required, the tweet data
+  - `in_reply_to_status_id` - If the tweet is meant as a reply
+  - `possibly_sensitive` - Boolean for defining if the tweet is sensitive to others
+  - `lat` - Latitude information
+  - `long` - Longitude information
+  - `place_id` - Automatically there if you put recognizeable latitude and Longitude
+  - `display_coordinates` - Boolean, show location or not?
+  - `trim_user` - Show user's object in a tweet
+  - `media_ids` - Media ID, care more about the file uploading

+> `node tweetComplete`

 - Other functions are being developed.

 ## Example